IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

     The ``dpctl.lsplatform()`` function is new in dpctl 0.7 and will be available in oneAPI 2021.3.
 If you are following the guide on an older oneAPI installation, use ``dpctl.dump()``.
-If no GPU platforms are shown, make source your system has a GPU and has the necessary GPU drivers.
+If no GPU platforms are shown, make sure your system has a supported GPU and has the necessary GPU drivers installed.
 You can install GPU drivers by following the `GPU driver installation guide`_.

 Install Wheel package from Pypi
 -------------------------------

-1. Install dpctl
+Dpctl can also be istalled from Pypi.

 .. code-block:: bash